 In December 2022, the FASB issued updated guidance to align with the deferral of the cessation date for LIBOR by the United Kingdom's Financial Conduct Authority ("FCA").
 The FASB is changing the sunset date for use of LIBOR by all entities from December 31, 2022 to December 31, 2024 to allow for time for modifications to occur after the FCA's cessation date of June 30, 2023 for using LIBOR for overnight through twelve-month tenors.
-The Company's Credit Agreement (defined below) includes a provision for the phasing out of LIBOR and the Company has elected to transition out of using LIBOR to Secured Overnight Financial Rate ("SOFR") based on the amendment to the Credit Agreement as described in this report in Note 14, "Long-Term Debt,".
-The Company does not expect this standard to have a material impact on its financial statements.
+The Company's Credit Agreement (defined below) includes a provision for the phasing out of LIBOR and the Company has elected to transition out of using LIBOR to Secured Overnight Financing Rate ("SOFR") based on the amendment to the Credit Agreement as described in this report in Note 14, "Long-Term Debt".
+The Company's adoption of this standard has not had, and the Company does not expect this standard to have, a material impact on its financial statements.